HIP 65426 b

-HIP 65426 b, formally named Najsakopajk, is a super-Jupiter exoplanet orbiting the star HIP 65426.
+HIP 65426 b, also named Najsakopajk, is a super-Jupiter exoplanet orbiting the star HIP 65426.
 It was discovered on 6 July 2017 by the SPHERE consortium using the Spectro-Polarimetric High-Contrast Exoplanet Research (SPHERE) instrument belonging to the European Southern Observatory (ESO), being the first confirmed planet discovered by the SPHERE instrument.
 (Note: HD 131399 Ab was claimed to be detected earlier via SPHERE, but it was later shown to be an unrelated background object.)
-It is 385 light-years from Earth in the Centaurus constellation.
+It is 351 light-years from Earth in the Centaurus constellation.

 Nomenclature

 HIP 65426 b is a designation inherited from the host star's name, HIP 65426, following the exoplanet naming convention, where exoplanets receive lowercase letters.
 The designation HIP 65426 has its origin on the Hipparcos catalogue.

 In August 2022, this planet and its host star were included among 20 systems to be named by the third NameExoWorlds project.
 The approved names, proposed by a team from Mexico, were announced in June 2023.
 HIP 65426 b is named Najsakopajk and its host star is named Matza, after Zoque words for "Mother Earth" and "star".